crackleware/git-auto-sync/README.md

         $ git-auto-sync init myname-master git://mycollaboratorsdomain/syncbox ...

-    - use --shallow switch to perform shallow repository cloning (if you don't need all the history).
+    - use --shallow switch to perform shallow repository cloning (if you don't need all the history)

 - start git-daemon for your repository, for example: